The Chern-Ricci flow on Oeljeklaus-Toma manifolds

 Our conformal change is relative to a holomorphic foliation structure without singularity $\F$ defined by $\omega_{\infty}$ on the OT-manifold $M_K$.
 Now we give an outline of the explanation of this holomorphic foliation structure (more details can be found in Section \ref{sectionot}).
 Note that $\F$ can be induced by the holomorphic foliation $\ti\F$ generated by $\de_{z_m}$ on the universal covering manifold $\h^{m-1}\times \C$ and every leaf of $\ti\F$ is of form $ \{z'\}\times \C, $ where $z'\in \h^{m-1}$.
 Motivated by \cite{ftwz}, we give some definitions and deduce a useful proposition as follows. \begin{defn} A Hermitian metric $\omega$ on $M_K$ is called \emph{flat along the leaves} if the restriction of $\pi^{\ast}\omega$ to every leaf of $\ti\F$ is a flat K\"{a}hler metric on $\C$, and called \emph{strongly flat along the leaves} if this restriction of $\pi^{\ast}\omega$ to every leaf of $\ti\F$ equals to

-where $c>0$ is a constant. \end{defn} The Hermitian metric $\omega_{\mathrm{LF}}$ we need in the statement of Theorem \ref{thm1} is exactly strongly flat along the leaves.
+where $c>0$ is a constant independent of the leaf. \end{defn} The Hermitian metric $\omega_{\mathrm{LF}}$ we need in the statement of Theorem \ref{thm1} is exactly strongly flat along the leaves.
 The following proposition shows that the assumption of being strongly flat along the leaves is not in fact restrictive because it can always be obtained from any Hermitian metric $\omega$ by a conformal change (see also Lemma \ref{lemleafflat}). \begin{prop} For any Hermitian metric $\omega$ on the OT-manifold $M_K$, there exists a smooth function $\sigma\in C^{\infty}(M_K,\,\R)$ such that $\omega_{\mathrm{LF}}:=e^{\sigma}\omega$ is strongly flat along the leaves. \end{prop} We remark that in the case of Inoue surfaces $S_M$, Definition \ref{defn} and Proposition \ref{prop} specialize to the corresponding ones in \cite{ftwz}.